What does that flip-flop in your stomach tell you?

 Let’s face it.
 Life happens, you’ll have various interruptions and demands on your time and it is so easy to let other people dictate where you direct your focus.
 If you have a compelling enough Why though, it will get you through these times so you focus on what is important but not necessarily urgent rather than what other people think are urgent (but potentially less important).

-Once you have a compelling vision/big Why, you set your goals.
+Once you have a compelling vision/”Big Why,” you set your goals.
 Your goals come from this vision and you need to remind yourself of this goal daily.
-This means making a plan.
+A vision board is great for this.
+This also means making a plan.

 This book proposes a 12 Week Plan, but it’s different from simple quarterly goals.
 Every 12 weeks stand alone and are a “new year” with new goals that allow you to start fresh and achieve.
 This allows you to hyper-focus on a few important goals without getting overwhelmed by all the things you’d throw in there if it were an annual plan.
 Once you’re overwhelmed, you’re pretty much doomed!

-A Brief Explanation on How to Plan Your 12 Week Year
+A Brief Explanation of How to Plan Your 12 Week Year

 When you plan your 12 Week Year, you start by figuring out what you want your end result to be after 12 weeks of execution.
 Then, you break it down, week by week, keeping your focus on the most important tasks (tactics).
 Your tactics are your daily to-dos that are focused on your goals.
 Each week has a tactic and these drive your daily actions.
 You also need to be able to quantify and track your progress.
 Vague goals are not enough.
 You need to keep score, which keeps you accountable.